 Most people injured on the job are entitled to Workers’ Compensation Benefits in the form of medical benefits, wage loss benefits, and compensation for permanent disabling injuries as a matter right.
 Nevertheless, disputes often arise between injured workers and workers’ compensation insurance carriers regarding the nature and seriousness of work related injuries, and the benefits to which an injured worker is entitled.
-Attorney Keith Semple of Johnson Johnson & Schaller, PC, is experienced in representing injured workers to insure that they receive the full extent of workers’ compensation benefits available.

 Two factory workers were severely burned when a defectively designed gauge dial on a propane tank caused a leak, which in turn caused an explosion.
 We brought a third-party claim on behalf of our client against the manufacturer of the gauge and the tank.
 We settled the case on behalf of our client, greatly benefiting the injured worker and the employer.